Leok Po Demonstration & Workshop

-The Cache Creek Conservancy, in partnership with Yocha Dehe Wintun Nation, is offering another Leok Po (Good Fire) workshop and burn demonstrations about the use and importance of beneficial fire using indigenous traditional ecological knowledge (TEK).
+The Cache Creek Conservancy, in partnership with Yocha Dehe Wintun Nation, offers Leok Po (Good Fire) workshop and burn demonstrations about the use and importance of beneficial fire using indigenous traditional ecological knowledge (TEK).

 This workshop combines cultural sensitivity and awareness training about California tribal cultural practices related to “Good Fire,” workforce development training for existing and future fire management professionals, and public education to build support for the use of beneficial fire using TEK.